eaglezoli/obsidian/10. Bilateral/Research Log.md

 		- **To do:** try filtering Red/IR!
 	- **To do**
 		- GAM for specific features
-		- Rename y-axis with feature name and unit
+		- y-axis feature name and unit

 5. MATLAB interaction
 	- To Do